MGerlach18/IJ_Macro_AAderhold_Adipocytes/README.md

 Two versions avaialable:

-Main_Macro_Positions.ijm intended for the quantification of imaging data featuring multiple positions within the tissue section as single .czi-files
+Main_Macro_Positions.ijm is intended for the quantification of imaging data featuring multiple positions within the tissue section as single .czi-files

-Main_Macro_WholeSections_ijm intended for the quantification of imaging data featuring whole tissue sections as single .czi-files
+Main_Macro_WholeSections.ijm is intended for the quantification of imaging data featuring whole tissue sections as single .czi-files